SAP-archive/sample-yaas-docs-repository/docu/release_notes/2017-05-16-ReleaseNotesForumAccountService.html.md

 * **headline**: Provide a concise, descriptive headline that will appear as the name of your release note in the Dev Portal.
 * **date**: Enter the date in Month DD, YYYY format as shown at the beginning of this template.
 * **service**: Use the name of your service, and nothing else, as the value.
 The Dev Portal uses this information to display a path at the top of the published release note.
 * **official_version**: Enter the current version of your service.
-Most versions are 'v1'.
+Most versions are 'v1' or 'v2'.
 Services only change versions when an update breaks API compatibility.
 See the [API Versioning](https://devportal.yaas.io/tools/developmentguidelines/020_api_versioning.html) guidelines for more information.

 ## Example content
 The following example release note content begins with a descriptive H3-level heading that does not directly copy the headline metadata, but provides an additional level of insight into the change.